benrudolph/bitbybit/source/_posts/2014-11-09-chicago-crime.md

 [Source](http://gis.chicagopolice.org/clearmap/crime_types.html)

+This isn't a perfect proxy for rape culture per se, but I hold that **it represents how the acceptance of rape has subtly seaped into our judicial system**.
+Rape is an act committed by a minority of people and affects a minority of the population (estimates show that approximately 0.3% of women in Chicago experience rape each year).
+Rape culture purports that rape is something that has become accepted by all of society; that is not something I can even come close to proving.

-This isn't a perfect proxy for rape culture, but I hold that it is an important indicator and reveals concretely how American society and the judicial system deals with rape.
-Initially, I view CSA in context to other crimes.
+To begin this analysis on how CSA cases manifest themselves in the judicial system, I viewed CSA in context to other crimes.
 How does CSA hold up in terms of arrest rate, that is, what percentage of reports lead to arrest.

 {% include posts/chicago/arrest_ratio.html %}